zhiayang/nx/README.md

 ## License ##

-The licenses for the various components of \[nx\] can be found in `LICENSE.md`, including those of our various libraries and dependencies.
+The licenses for the various components of \[nx\] can be found in `LICENSE.md`, including those of libraries and external dependencies.